wolfSSL/wolfssl/IDE/WIN10/README.txt

 Each of the source files inside the FIPS boundary defines their own code and constant section.
 The code section names start with ".fipsA$" and the constant section names start with ".fipsB$".
-Each subsection has a letter to organize them in a secific order.
+Each subsection has a letter to organize them in a specific order.
 This specific ordering puts marker functions and constants on either end of the boundary so it can be hashed.